httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 ## Cookie Name Prefixes {#ua-name-prefixes}

-User agents' requirements for cookie name prefixes differ slightly than servers' ({{server-name-prefixes}}) in that UAs MST match the prefix string case-insensitively.
+User agents' requirements for cookie name prefixes differ slightly from servers' ({{server-name-prefixes}}) in that UAs MUST match the prefix string case-insensitively.

 The normative requirements for the prefixes are detailed in the storage model